 The transformer core permeability varies with the applied voltage, which makes the SFRA responses at low frequencies voltage-dependent.
 Consistent voltage is, therefore, very important for SFRA testing.
 A test instrument with variable output voltage (like DV Power’s FRA500) is suggested so that the test can be performed at the same voltage as the reference curve.
 FRA500 instrument offers test voltages in a range from 0.1 V up to 12 V (or 0.2 Vp-p up to 24 Vp-p).

-Poor grounding and measurement leads connections
+Poor grounding and measurement lead connections

 The IEC 60076-18 standard and CIGRÉ WG A2.26 guide describe the recommended procedure for a proper and reproducible measurement setup in detail.
 To ensure the highest available frequency response in a noisy environment, the standards recommend for SFRA measurement the usage of shielded coaxial cables, which have to be grounded by wide flat aluminum braids.
 The center conductor of the cable is connected to the transformer terminal while the outer conductor is connected to the instrument chassis, which should be grounded.
 This practice prevents the center conductor from picking up noise.
 Separate measurement leads shall be used for each of the generator, reference, and measurement connections.
-Coaxial leads used for the measurement should be the same length and have a characteristic impedance of 50 Ohm.
+Coaxial leads used for the measurement should be the same length and have a characteristic impedance of 50 Ohms.

 To eliminate any influence of the grounding system on the SFRA results, the grounding braids should be always connected using the shortest path following the body of the bushing.
-This way of connecting is especially important for the repeatability of the traces in the high-frequency ranges.
+This way of connecting is especially important for the repeatability of the traces in high-frequency ranges.

 Use the shortest ground braid connection